shivadityasingh/CoinFlip/README.md

 This is the log content came out of remix directing those who placed bets as 0 (heads) won and were rewarded, confirming the event is getting correctly emitted.

-This was my first take at Solidity and I really hope you like it!!
+I really hope you like it!!

 Thankyou.